Bulat-Ziganshin/FastECC/README.md

 Let's see how it works.
 Note that below by `length-N polynomial` I mean any polynomial with order < N.

 For any given set of N points, only one length-N polynomial may go through all these points.
-Let's consider N input words as y-values of some length-N polynomial at N fixed x-points, only one such polynomial may exist.
+Let's consider N input words as values of some length-N polynomial at N fixed points, only one such polynomial may exist.

-Typical Reed-Solomon encoding computes coefficients of this unique polynomial (the so-called [polynomial interpolation]), evaluates the polynomial at M another fixed points (the `polynomial evaluation`) and outputs these M words as the resulting ECC data.
+Typical Reed-Solomon encoding computes coefficients of this unique polynomial (so-called [polynomial interpolation]), evaluates the polynomial at M another fixed points (the `polynomial evaluation`) and outputs these M words as the resulting ECC data.

-At the decoding stage, we may receive any subset of N values out of N source words and M computed ECC words.
+At the decoding stage, we may receive any subset of N values out of those N source words and M computed ECC words.
 But since they all belong to the original length-N polynomial, we may recover this polynomial from N known points and then compute its values in other points, in particular those N points assigned to original data, thus restoring them.